What are resistance bands good for?

 Resistant bands are the perfect tool for increasing the resistance and range of motion on exercises in ways that don’t require a lot of space.
 By pulling on the handles, you can apply more tension to the band than your body weight provides, making it much easier to move through an exercise’s range of motion.

-The same is true for adding more repetitions: if you’re performing an exercise that involves swinging a kettlebell or dumbbell (like a squat), simply holding onto one end of the band will allow you to swing it harder and faster than would otherwise be possible using only your body weight as resistance.
-The result is that you’ll be able to complete more reps before fatiguing compared with doing the same exercise without any additional assistance from bands.
+The same is true for adding more repetitions.
+If you’re performing an exercise that involves swinging a kettlebell or dumbbell (like a squat), simply holding onto one end of the band will allow you to swing it harder and faster than possible using only your body weight as resistance.
+You’ll be able to complete more reps before fatiguing compared with doing the same exercise without any additional assistance from bands.

 Not all resistance bands are the same.

 Not all resistance bands are the same.
 There are different types of bands, and they each have their own distinct characteristics and uses.
-In this section, we’re going to go over the most common types of resistance bands and how they differ from one another so that you can find the band that’s right for your fitness level.
+In this section, we will go over the most common types of resistance bands and how they differ so that you can find the band that’s right for your fitness level.

 • How to pick the right band for your fitness level